harshvardhaniimi/personal-website/content/blog/2021-08-01-ten-days-in-the-united-states/index.md

 > These shocks make me appreciate how far have we (India) come today.
 Internet certaily has been the driving force.
 I have deeply believed India is the future and would be the place where the world would look up to in the next decade.
 All these only make my conviction stronger.

-Of course, the list isn't complete and I will add more ideas!